 These guidelines (the "Design Guidelines") establish a framework for the development of a mixed-use residential, community facility and commercial building for Site 5.
-As set forth in the WTC MGPP, for purposes of mixed-use development on the Southern Site, the Design Guidelines supersede those portions of the World Trade Center Commercial Design Guidelines (the "WTC CDGs") which relate to Site 5, except that the Design Guidelines do not supersede Section 7 (Retail Guidelines) and Section 9 (Signage and Graphics Guidelines) of the WTC CDGs, which are part of the Design Guidelines for Site 5 and will apply to any mixed-use building on Site 5 (in addition to the provisions of the Design Guidelines herein), but will be administered by The Port Authority of New York and New Jersey.
+As set forth in the WTC MGPP, for purposes of mixed-use development on the Southern Site, the Design Guidelines supersede those portions of the World Trade Center Commercial Design Guidelines (as may be amended from time to time, the "WTC CDGs") which relate to Site 5, except that the Design Guidelines do not supersede Section 7 (Retail Guidelines) and Section 9 (Signage and Graphics Guidelines) of the WTC CDGs, attached hereto, which are part of the Design Guidelines for Site 5 and will apply to any mixed-use building on Site 5 (in addition to the provisions of the Design Guidelines herein), but will be administered by The Port Authority of New York and New Jersey.

-Further, the Design Guidelines do not supersede the Commercial Sustainable Design Guidelines annexed as Appendix D to the 2004 Record of Decision ("ROD"), as amended by the ROD addendum dated February 16, 2007 (as amended, the "Sustainable Design Guidelines").
+Further, the Design Guidelines do not supersede the Commercial Sustainable Design Guidelines annexed as Appendix D to the 2004 Record of Decision ("ROD"), as amended by the ROD addendum dated February 16, 2007 (the "Sustainable Design Guidelines").